denis-migdal/ChartsHTML/README.md

 ChartsHTML uses **composition** in order to **factorize** code, improving readability and facilitating graph creation.

-It uses WebComponents enabling to easily see and modify on the fly (to be implemented) the graph configuration through the browser developer tools.
+It uses WebComponents enabling to easily see and modify on the fly the graph configuration through the browser developer tools.
 It also favors extensibility and reusability.
 A JS interface (to be implemented) will also be provided.

 ChartsHTML also integrate several ChartsJS plugins :
 - Zoom (to be implemented)